University Policies for 23-24 Syllabi

-While students should carefully review their syllabus for course-specific policies, the following University policies and procedures apply to all undergraduate and graduate Fall, 2020 courses.
+While students should carefully review their syllabus for course-specific policies, the following University policies and procedures apply to all undergraduate and graduate courses during the 22-23 academic year.

 Bad Weather Schedule

 - Bad weather or other university-wide class cancellations are generally announced by 6 AM for morning/day classes and by 3 PM for evening classes (i.e., those that begin on or after 4:15 PM) and will be posted to the main UofL webpage; sent as an email to all University faculty, staff, and students; and texted to those who have registered for University Alerts which provides weather and emergency alerts affecting the University.

 - If the University announces it is on a delayed schedule, classes will be canceled up to a certain time of the day.
 For example, if classes are canceled up to 10 AM, classes which begin at or after 10 AM will operate per usual.
 There is no bad weather schedule for distance education (online) courses.
 Students in both on-campus/face-to-face and online/distance education courses should check Blackboard as soon as possible for announcements regarding any changes their instructor has made to the course calendar or course requirements as a result of class cancellations.

 Basic Needs Support and Counseling Services

 There are several UofL resources for students facing challenges securing housing, food, transportation or other basic needs – or difficulties related to stress, relationships, depression, etc. For food (and some household and toiletry items), visit the Cardinal Cupboard pantry in SAC W312.
 Additionally, a Student Success Coordinator in the Student Success Center can provide individual guidance and suggest resources to students experiencing any academic, financial, or personal difficulties.
 Students can also find support and resources via the UofL Concern Center or contact the Counseling Center, which offers both individual and group counseling opportunities and provides a list of additional campus and community services.